 In fact, you will likely find it easier to drop passengers off at the intersection of Bell Street and Elliott Avenue, allowing them to take the pedestrian bridge over to the terminal.

 Navigating to Pier 91 can be a bit difficult, even if you’re an old-time local.
-Especially on cruise days, when there are masses of taxis, busses, and people around the port, things can get hectic.
+Especially on cruise days, when there are masses of taxis, buses, and people around the port, things can get hectic.
 Don’t worry, if you get lost or turned around, you won’t be the first person nor the last.

 Photo: Michael Gray